Australian Data Residency: Why It Matters for Your Documents

 What data residency actually means

 Data residency refers to the physical location where your data is stored and processed.
-Australian data residency means your documents are stored on servers in Australia, operated under Australian law, and subject to Australian regulatory frameworks.
-It does not mean the company is Australian — it means the infrastructure is.
+Australian data residency means your documents sit on servers in Australia, operated under Australian law, and subject to Australian regulatory frameworks.
+Note the distinction: it's about the infrastructure, not the company's logo.
+A US-headquartered provider can offer an "Australian region" while the parent company remains subject to the CLOUD Act — so residency and legal exposure are two separate questions you have to ask separately.

 Why it matters for professional services